This article contains affiliate links. If you use these links to buy something, we may earn commission.

 If you have a passion for languages and are a skilled writer, being a translator is perfect for any shy person.
-You will mainly interact with clients by email and spend most of your time translating documents from one language to another.
+You’ll mainly interact with clients by email and spend most of your time translating documents from one language to another.

 Have a passion for food?
 Why not consider becoming a chef?
 As a chef, you won’t have much interaction with customers (unless you’re requested to pay a special table visit), and you’ll get to spend most of your time creating unique and mouth-watering dishes.

-Having a career as a pilot is not only high paying and extremely rewarding but also perfect for shy personalities.
+A career as a pilot doesn’t only pay well but is also extremely rewarding and perfect for shy personalities.
 Being safely locked away in your cockpit, you’ll only be interacting with your copilot and will spend the rest of your working day focusing on flying the plane.

 Which career is the most appealing to you?
 Let us know in the comments section below!